Email Accounts

 The connector to Exchange Server, Exchange Online (Office 365), or Gmail, which has been configured on the External Applications (SM301000) form.

-The box is available if the OAuth2 option is selected in the Authentication Method box.
+The box is not available if Basic Authentication is selected in the Authentication Method box.

 Azure Tenant ID